 - Home-educated students typically score above average on the SAT and ACT tests that colleges consider for admissions.

 - Homeschool students are increasingly being actively recruited by colleges.

 VLACS offers middle school and high school students an online educational experience that’s not restricted to a one-size-fits-all curriculum.
 Have any questions about online homeschool programs for your student?
-Contact us today to learn more about our online education or visit our FAQs page.
+Attend a live open house webinar to learn more about our online education or visit our FAQs page.